PREMSAITEJA/Emotional-Support-ChatBot/readme.md

-# We Support Bot
+# Emotional Support ChatBot

-We Support Bot is a mental health support chatbot built with Streamlit and powered by Google's Gemini AI.
+Emotional Support ChatBot is a mental health support chatbot built with Streamlit and powered by Google's Gemini AI.
 It provides a compassionate and helpful interface for users seeking emotional support and mental health resources.

 ## Features